Log Analytics workspace data export in Azure Monitor (preview)

 Create or update data export rule

-Data export rule defines the tables for which data is exported and destination.
-You can have 10 enabled rules in your workspace, additional rules can be added, but in 'disable' state.
-Destinations must be unique across all export rules in workspace.
+Data export rule defines the destination and tables for which data is exported.
+You can create 10 rules in 'enable' state in your workspace, more rules are allowed in 'disable' state.
+You can use the same storage account and event hub namespace in multiple rules in the same workspace.
+When event hub names are provided in rules, they must be unique in workspace.

 View data export rule configuration